 St. John the Baptist Parish Public Schools Coronavirus Closure FAQs

-Will students have to make up this time?
+Will students have to make up the time lost during the spring semester?
 The requirement for instructional minutes has been waived.
 Students will not have to make up these days.

 HIGH SCHOOL INFORMATION

 What about testing?
-The ACT has scheduled June 2, June 13 and Oct.
+The ACT has scheduled June 13 and Oct.
 6 as upcoming test dates.
-AP exams will be taken online with dates forthcoming.
+AP exams will be taken online.
 The College Board has provided online review classes for students.
 The College Board will be providing CLEP exam vouchers for registration tickets that expired after March 1.
 The exam voucher will be valid through June 30, 2021.
-End of course exams have been cancelled.

 How will the closure affect my eligibility for TOPS?
 Please see the COVID-19 FAQs section of the Louisiana Office of Student Financial Assistance for information about TOPS.